Anamico/node-red-contrib-alarm/README.md

 ![Homekit Bridge Alarm Example](https://github.com/Anamico/node-red-contrib-alarm/raw/master/images/alarm.png "Homekit Bridge Alarm Example")

-The three node types currently provided are:
+There is 1 configuration node and four flow node types currently provided:
 1. Alarm Panel (Configuration node)
 2. ChangeState node
 3. StateChanged node
 4. Sensor node
+5. Alarm Triggered node

-## Breaking Change!
+## Breaking Change from 0.9.4!

-NOTE: Once you upgrade, you need to update all "Change State" and "State Changed" nodes configurations to select a "Format" from 1 of 3 values.
+NOTE: Once you upgrade from 0.9.4, you need to update all "Change State" and "State Changed" nodes configurations to select a "Format" from 1 of 3 values.

-Default - Basic payload
+* Default - Basic payload
-Homekit - Special mode for working with HomeBridge Alarm Nodes Value - A new mode that essentially just sets or accepts a single 0 to 4 value as the payload.
+* Homekit - Special mode for working with HomeBridge Alarm Nodes
+* Value - A new mode that essentially just sets or accepts a single 0 to 4 value as the payload.
 This was introduced to work directly with Dashboard and a few other node-red nodes.

 ## AlarmPanel